hoplaahei/hoplaahei.github.io/_posts/2014-07-08-fix-annoying-gentoo-error-messages.md

 published: true
 ---

-Do you receive these errors:
+Do you receive these grub errors:

 > No suitable mode found

 or

-> missing ... unicode.pcf
+> Missing ... unicode.pcf

 If so, follow these steps: